vladinator1000/prisma-template/README.md

 1. In your terminal, start the database `docker-compose up`
 1. In another terminal, `npm start`

+Running these commands will reset the database, run migrations, seeds and generate the TypeScript Prisma client.

-We'll use [Prisma](https://www.prisma.io/docs/) to talk to the database.
+We'll be using [Prisma](https://www.prisma.io/docs/) to talk to the database.
 If you'd like to understand how it works, please read the [Prisma concepts](https://www.prisma.io/docs/concepts).

-This will reset the database, run migrations, seeds and generate the TypeScript Prisma client.

 ### Migrations (structural changes)